lihelin666/VisPcdPy_Massive-Point-Cloud-Visualization/readme.md

 # Vispy+PySide2/Pyqt5 TinyDemo
 ##　May be a pythonic solution for massive point cloud visualization
 _Author: ihelin@tju.edu.cn, 2021年9月24日_
-### Notice
-* this project is maily for primary developers, engineers and scientists
-* For senior Developers, I prefer to recommend the "vispy.gloo" to you

-# How it works?
-* "vispy.scene.SceneCanvas" is directly embed into pyside2/pyqt5's layouts,
-and It provides a variety of convenient interactive operations, which can be used directly, too.

 # How to run this project?
 * install vispy, numpy, ...